 Link Contracts

 Per the XDI policy model, all access to graphs is controlled through link contracts.
 Some of these are general link contracts – such as the root link contract and the public link contract – to set default policies over a broad graph context.
 Other link contracts enable relationships with specific external authorities (such as an individual person) or generic types of authorities (such as “all customers”).

 Link contracts reflecting relationships among authorities are created through a link contract (LC) establishment process.
 The LC establishment process makes use of link contract templates, governor link contracts and link contract instances.

-Link Contract Participants
+Link Contract Establishment Participants

 The parties to the establishment of a link contract are:

-Requesting authority: the XDI authority requesting data and permissions under a link contract.
+Requesting authority (RA): the XDI authority requesting data and permissions through a link contract.

-Authorizing authority: the XDI authority authorizing an instance of a link contract in order to grant permissions to data under its authority.
+Authorizing authority (AA): the XDI authority authorizing an instance of a link contract in order to grant permissions to data under its authority.

-Template authority: the XDI authority publishing a link contract template, which may or may not be the requesting authority or authorizing authority.
+Template authority (TA): the XDI authority publishing a link contract template, which may or may not be the requesting authority or authorizing authority.

 Link Contract Pattern Types